February 2017. Many people have renewed interest in Town Hall Meetings across the USA with their elected Congress people.

 HEAR THIS -CAPTIONS CAPTURE VOTERS!
 Millions of voters pay attention to campaigns that include quality captioning – for all media, and for live public events.

-CANDIDATES – tell us you are doing this now – adding Quality CC to your media, all of it, and planning a Live Event with Live Captioning.
+CANDIDATES – adding Quality CC to your media, all of it, and planning a Live Event with Live Captioning.
 We’re here to help and tell voters about you if you show us your videos with quality cc, and tell us about your live event with live captioning soon.
 You’ll also have a good record of the Live Event (a transcript)!
 Advance planning is important.
 Do this now.

 Machine captions (automatic)) on your videos are not good enough.
 Free and easy to correct them!
 If you do, and also have at least one live event with captions for all, we’ll shout about your campaign nationally to thousands.
 The CCAC YouTube Channel may highlight selected videos also.
 (Our own CCAC Channel gets more hits than some government channels!).